SMARTNET MOBILITY SECURITY +

 How are we able to use hydrogen as a fuel in a battery cartridge?

-Before we answer that, you should know that the hydrogen production and conversion chain, offers about 30% percent less in terms of overall efficiency from wind turbine or solar farms, converted to hydrogen gas via hydrolysis, to a safe hydride combination - as compared to battery storage.
-But it is another string to our eco bow - as in 70% of the theoretical 100% free energy, minus drive-train efficiencies, etc.
+Before we answer that, you should know that the hydrogen production and conversion chain, offers about 30% percent in terms of overall efficiency from wind turbine or solar farms, converted to hydrogen gas via hydrolysis, to a safe hydride combination - as compared to battery storage @ about 70%.
+But it is another string to our eco bow - as in 30% of the theoretical 100% free energy, minus drive-train efficiencies, etc.

 TIME ZONES - Europe spans seven primary time zones (Coordinated Universal Time or UTC from UTC−01:00 to UTC+05:00), excluding summer time offsets.
 Four of them can be seen on the map.